Our first priority is always the health, safety, & happiness of our campers and staff.

 Programs and activities are rain or shine, so please dress and pack accordingly – extra shoes and socks or rainboots, for example (wear high socks if the rainboots have a raw edge at the top).

 Campers should wear sturdy shoes with a heel strap (no flip flops) and comfortable clothing that won’t get in the way of play or projects.

 Our program is active and action packed, so we request nothing should be worn or brought to camp that cannot get dirty.

-After lunch everyday campers will have 15-30 minutes of quiet time to read.
+After lunch everyday campers will have 15-30 minutes of quiet time to read, color, draw, or similar quiet activities.
 This gives everyone a break from the group and allows us to come back to the afternoon activities refreshed.

 We offer crayons, pencils, paper, coloring books, and a whole shelf of themed books, across a wide range of reading levels.